Stimulating the transfer of digital technologies

 Dominique Chapelle in five dates

-Learn more about the personalized medicine of tomorrow
+Learn more about the personalized medicine of tomorrow (in French)

 - Le projet « Entrepôt de données de santé – imagerie » à l'AP-HP » – Intervention en vidéo de Raphaël Beaufret, directeur du département Web innovations données à l’Assistance publique – Hôpitaux de Paris, Collège de France, 2 mai 2018